kyuupichan/electrumx/docs/RPC-INTERFACE.rst

 * **log**

   Toggles logging of the given session IDs.
+All incoming requests for a logged session are written to the server log.
 Session IDs can be seen in the logs or with the **sessions** RPC command.

   .. code::